clojurists-together/clojuriststogether.org/content/news/2024/2024 Long Term Sept Oct Updates.md

 ---

-A huge thank you to our 2024 long-term developers for their amazing work in Sept. and Oct.
-Check out their latest project updates!
+Check out their latest project updates from our 2024 long-term developers!
+These reports just in for September and October.
+Thanks to all!

 ## Long Term Project Updates